NHSDigital/nhs-notify-reporting/README.md

 - `setup` for DDL execution and initial data migration.
 - `ingestion` for execution of the ingestion queries used to populate staging tables.
 - `user` for execution of queries that read from staging tables, including external consumers like Power BI.
+- `housekeeping` for execution of able housekeeping queries, such as VACUUM or OPTIMIZE.
+- `core` for execution of queries that write results back to the ingress S3 bucket of the core account.

 Ad-hoc queries should be executed using the `user` workgroup.